Contact Us

 Let's establish this first: the Ready Assessment is not intended to cover the entire FedRAMP control baseline.
 That said, it’s still going to require considerable preparation to meet the many control requirements.
 Even at this early stage, your 3PAO will be thoroughly documenting your CSO’s capabilities.

-So you don’t go in underestimating what you need to prepare, ensure your CSO meets the following requirements at a minimum:
+So that you don’t go into your assessment underestimating what you need to prepare, ensure your CSO meets the following requirements, at a minimum:

 • Your CSO must be fully operational before the start of the assessment.
 While you are not required to have active customers within your environment, the PMO defines fully operational as “the architectural components of the system are all in place and operating as required, and the technical controls are implemented.”